Call for Papers

 - Human-informed (semi-)automatic generation of interlingual subtitles

-- Technology for subtitling
+- Latest advances in technology for subtitling

 - Machine Translation for literary texts